roach-php/roach-php.dev/content/docs/spider-middleware.md

 </CodeBlock>

 Dropping an item will prevent any further spider middleware from running and the item will not get passed through the [processing pipeline](/docs/item-pipeline).
+Roach will also fire an [`ItemDropped`](/docs/extensions#itemdropped) event which we can subscribe on in an [extension](/docs/extensions#writing-extensions).

 ## Built-in Middleware